Grad Coach

 sample research proposal with comments

-26 powerful academic phrases to write your introduction (+ real examples)
+How to write a literature review introduction (+ examples)

-Featured blog post image for How to write a convincing research statement
+Featured blog post image for Dealing with failure as a PhD student

 Academia.edu no longer supports Internet Explorer.